adrianjhpc/cirrus-website/access/index.md

 =============

 Information on how to get access to Cirrus.
-How you get access depends on if you are working in industry or academia.
+How you get access depends on if you are working in industry or academia and how much resource you require.

 Industry Access
 ---------------